-- Our 2017 Work Retreat season (short term mission teams) began in March.
-On an average year, we host around 40 groups who come to Athens, stay in our dorms and participate in Neighbors Helping Neighbors.
+- On an average year, we host around 40 groups who come to Athens, stay in our dorms and participate in Neighbors Helping Neighbors.
 Last year, we visited and served 61 families or individuals, and led around 225 different projects at their homes!
 Maybe you’d like to explore a conversation about bringing a group for a week or weekend this year?

 - This talk was recently given in Little Rock Arkansas.
 It is one of five different presentations Keith gave in late April 2017.
 It begins with a film clip where Jesus speaks as recorded in Matthew 25:31-46.

 - Week of Service is a short term internship we offer to anyone, age 16 or older who would like to come to Good Works for a week and join us.
 Know someone who might enjoy spending a week with us this year?
 Encourage them to contact us for an application.

 - Here is our new, updated edition of Good Works By the Numbers 2017.

 - Click here to view a short video on the Good Works Timothy House Weekend Volunteer Opportunity.

 - If you are not already connected with us on Facebook, we want to encourage you to “friend us” and receive updates on Good Works each week.

 Friday Night Life entered year #24 this spring.
 Each week a different group sponsors the meal for 120-140 adults, teens and kids.
 FNL moved back to the Good Works property in April and will remain there through October.
 We are looking for groups to sponsor one FNL meal this year!
 You?